 Stylish, wobble-free design is built with straightforward assembly and extra hardware that makes it easy to place.
 Decorative, practical outdoor seating.
 Wood that can be painted or stained for a totally customized look.

 The unsealed wood requires some extra DIY to perfect this piece.

 This top-rated, well-made seat offers smooth gliding motion in a simple design.
 Can be put together quickly with little sweat to add outdoor seating to property that will last for years with no maintenance required.

-Rusting and wear make this bench more suited to covered or indoor environments.
+Rusting makes this bench more suited to covered environments.

 Decorative, sturdy design and clear, straightforward directions make assembly of this bench hassle-free.
 Under-seat storage makes this a practical purchase.
 The resin material can be easily sprayed down with a garden hose for cleaning.

 This bench may crack under enough weight and can warp in rain.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.